AI SEO Statistics 2026: 9 Original Research Findings + 35 Verified Industry Data

 Several respondents flagged a misconception that's worth unpacking.
 Most businesses still treat E-E-A-T as an on-page problem — better author bios, credentials pages, a 'why trust us' section tucked into the footer.
 It feels like the right response because it's visible and controllable.

-The implication is straightforward, even if it's uncomfortable: if you're only investing in your own website, you're working on the wrong surface.
+If you're only investing in your own website, you're working on the wrong surface

 E-E-A-T is often misunderstood.
 Most people believe it is something you personally control — authorship, author bylines, and having a page that explains why you are an expert.
 But what actually matters is that other people say you are the expert.
 Backlinks, brand mentions, podcast appearances, and social presence.
 You need consensus from others, not yourself.